Home Makassar Tourism

 There are a few old temples in Makassar City.
 The most important is Tian Hou Gong or Temple of the Heavenly Queen, on the corner of Jl.
 Serui and Jl.
 Sulawesi.
 This was probably built in the early 18th century and restoration in 1738, 1803 and 1867.
 The statue of the 'heavenly queen', Tian Hou is on the back side of the main altar behind a wooden wall.
 She is the protector of the sailors and is often related with fertility.
 From the side-altars, the first on the left is dedicated to the 'Golden Mothers of the Golden Immortals', the second to Xuan Tian Shang Di, which is honoured in Indonesia for it's medical powers; the third to the protectorate of Fertility.
 The altars in the patio are dedicated to several Buddhist gods.
 The Long Xian Gong or 'Temple of the Appearance of the Dragon', along Jl.
 Sulawesi and Jl.
 Bali, was built in 1868.
 The main altar is dedicated to Xian Mu, 'Mother of the Immortal'; the altar on the right side to Mi Lo Fo, the protection of jewelries that on the left side to Tu Di Gong, god of the soil and wealth.
 The Temple of the Community of Merchants of Guandong, close to Long Xian Gong, was damaged when the road was improved.
 It's dedicated to Guan Di, protectionate of the Guangong communities.
 The Chinese came here to plead oaths, before being witness in a court.
 On the right side of Guan Di are a horse and it's jockey, towards who mothers aim their prayers that their children will be obedient.
 Since 1987 the Chinese community has permission to hold lion dances on Jl.
 Sulawesi during Chinese new year.
 The fourth temple, along Lombok street, is fairly new.
 It was built in 1953 to replace the temple along Jl.
 Sulawesi, which was destroyed during the Japanese occupation.

 Bugis Water Park is one of the largest water parks in Indonesia, located at Bukit Baruga Complex, Antang, Makassar.
 The park theming was developed around the rural areas and cultural realities of the region and takes about 7 hectares of land (approx 17 acres).
 After years of planning and construction by PT.
 Baruga Asrinusa Development, Kalla Group, in collaboration with Polin Water Parks and Pool Systems, the site is now one of the largest water parks ever built in Indonesia.
 While the park's developers and designers were intent on creating a world-class water park, they also wanted to maintain the region's traditional cultures and values, which are reflected in the park's overall design.
-The park counts a total of 10 attractions which include Polin's Aquatube, its Free Fall speed slide, its multi slide with side-by-side lanes and mat-based racing, Polin's Black Hole, a leisure rive and three pools.
-Read More Bugis Waterpark Makassar »..
+The park counts a total of 10 attractions which include Polin's Aquatube, its Free Fall speed slide, its multy slide with side-by-side lanes and mat-based racing, Polin's Black Hole, a leisure rive and three pools ...